 The State of California, the U.S. Forest Service and regional partners have a unified response to address the wildfire and climate crises.
 The primary goal of this response is to treat 1 million acres annually by 2025 across state and federal lands in California.
-The expected outcome is to reduce the risk of catastrophic wildfire and enhance community resilience that is also climate informed.
-To achieve this goal, we must increase our capacity to design and implement land management activities at ecologically meaningful scales that are also socially acceptable.
-This will require that state, federal, regional and local partners work across jurisdictional boundaries to develop regional plans and integrate federal and state priorities with local objectives, projects and strategies.
-The Regional Profiles have been designed to assist with this effort.
+The expected outcomes are to reduce the risk of catastrophic wildfire and enhance community resilience that is also climate informed.
+To achieve this goal, we must increase our capacity to plan and implement land management activities at ecologically meaningful scales that are also socially acceptable.
+This will require state, federal, regional and local partners work across jurisdictional boundaries to develop regional plans and integrate federal and state priorities with local objectives, projects and strategies.
+The Regional Profiles have been developed as one of the resources to assist with this effort.